-Limited Access: Card requires activation and remains active until trip return date.
+- Limited Access: The TAC requires activation and remains active until trip return date.

 NOTE: The TAC can be refreshed for future authorized travel.
 See Safeguarding and Returning Travel Cards for more information.

-Embossed Name: Issued in traveler's name, as it appears on the Travel Advance Request (TAR) form, if request is submitted at least 10 business days in advance of travel departure date.
+- Embossed Name: The TAC is issued in the traveler's name, as it appears on the Travel Advance Request (TAR) form, if the request is submitted at least 10 business days in advance of the travel departure date.

-NOTE: As a general rule, PTCA and DTS no longer issues TAC cards without the traveler’s name embossed on the card.
+NOTE: As a general rule, PTCA and DTS do not issue TAC cards without the traveler’s name embossed on the card.
 Requests for unembossed TAC cards are treated as an exception, and the department/traveler must contact PTCA/DTS.
-With this change, departments receive the TAC statement directly from Citibank, as opposed to DTS/PTCA, and should initiate a corresponding payment.
+Departments receive the TAC statement directly from Citibank, as opposed to DTS/PTCA, and should initiate a corresponding payment.
 See How to Make a Payment for instructions.

-Credit Limit: Based on the estimated travel expenses as listed on an approved Travel Advance Request form.
+- Credit Limit: Based on the estimated travel expenses as listed on an approved TAR form.

-Other expenses (see Other Expenses, a section of the Travel Reimbursement FMOG for examples)
+- Other expenses: See Other Expenses, a section of Financial Management Operational Guideline (FMOG) - Travel Reimbursement

 NOTE: The TAC may be requested up to 60 days in advance of the travel departure date to allow the traveler time to confirm or book travel arrangements, for example, lodging and/or airfare.